 All of the 478,105,194 KKR Holdings units have been legally allocated, but the allocation of 35,821,617 of these units has not been communicated to each respective principal.
 The units whose allocation has not been communicated are subject to performance based vesting conditions, which include profitability and other similar criteria.
-These criteria are not sufficiently specific to constitute performance conditions for accounting purposes, and the achievement, or lack thereof, will be determined based upon the exercise of judgment by the managing members.
-Each principal will ultimately receive between zero and 100% of the units initially allocated.
-The allocation of these units has not yet been communicated to the award recipients as this was management's decision on how to best incentivize its employees.
-It is anticipated that additional service based vesting conditions will be imposed at the time the allocation is initially communicated to the respective employees.
 The Company applied the guidance of ASC 718 and concluded that these KKR Holdings units do not yet meet the criteria for recognition of compensation cost because neither the grant date nor the service inception date have occurred.
-In reaching a conclusion that the service inception date has not occurred, the Company considered (a) the fact that the vesting conditions are not sufficiently specific to constitute performance conditions for accounting purposes, (b) the significant judgment that can be exercised by the managing members in determining whether the vesting conditions are ultimately achieved, and (c) the absence of communication to the principals of any information related to the number of units they were initially allocated.

 The fair value of KKR Holdings units granted is based on the closing price of KKR Guernsey's common units on date of grant for principal awards and on the reporting date for operating consultant awards.
 KKR determined this to be the best evidence of fair value as a KKR Guernsey unit is traded in an active market and has an observable market price.
 Additionally, a KKR Holdings unit is an instrument with terms and conditions similar to those of a KKR Guernsey unit.
-Specifically, units in both KKR Holdings and KKR Guernsey represent ownership interests in KKR Group Partnership Units and, subject to the vesting and transfer restrictions referenced above, each KKR Holdings unit is exchangeable into a KKR Group Partnership Unit on a one-for-one basis.
+Specifically, units in both KKR Holdings and KKR Guernsey represent ownership interests in KKR Group Partnership